 John is a civil practitioner specialising in employment law (with particular emphasis on discrimination law), public law and human rights.
+He is Head of the Employment Group at Chambers.

 John is able to accept instructions directly from members of the public within his specialist practice areas.